-The proprietary nature of, and protection for, our product candidates and our discovery programs, processes and know-how are important to our business.
-We will seek to protect our products and associated technologies for their manufacturing and development through a combination of patents, trade secrets, proprietary know-how, FDA exclusivity and contractual restrictions on disclosure.
+The proprietary nature of, and protection for, our cohcleate delivery technoloty platform, product candidates and our discovery programs, processes and know-how are important to our business.
+We will seek to protect our cohcleate delivery technoloty platform, our products and associated technologies for their manufacturing and development through a combination of patents, trade secrets, proprietary know-how, FDA exclusivity and contractual restrictions on disclosure.
 Our policy is to pursue, maintain and defend patent rights and to protect the technology, inventions and improvements that are commercially important to the development of our business.
 Our success will significantly depend on our ability to obtain and maintain patent and other proprietary protection for commercially important technology and inventions and know-how related to our business, defend and enforce our patents, preserve the confidentiality of our trade secrets and operate without infringing the valid and enforceable patents and proprietary rights of third parties.
 We also rely heavily on know-how and continuing technological innovation to develop and maintain our proprietary position.